 • Autopilot – You will save a lot of time as you need to create the template only one time

 • Personalize messages – It will send out personalized campaigns to different list segments.
 Hence, each customer will feel attended to.
-For example, an existing customer will receive campaigns based on salesy pitch.
+For example, an existing customer will receive campaigns based on a sales pitch.

 • Nurture leads – It helps you to build a base of loyal customers as it positively impacts the customer-business relationship

 Considering the potential emails have, it would work into your advantage to implement different email marketing strategies.
-Bottom line, if email marketing is done right, you will get back $40 for every $1 spent.
+The bottom line is that if email marketing is done right, you will get back $40 for every $1 spent.

 Best of all, it isn’t difficult to set out autoresponders.
 Take inspiration from the examples below and figure out how to fit it in with your company.